TechMeToTheCloud/AKS-BDC-Setup/README.md

 [This is the source](https://docs.microsoft.com/en-us/sql/big-data-cluster/active-directory-deployment-aks-tutorial?view=sql-server-ver15) of the following code.
 * this branch uses an AKS private cluster
+  * we use a different RG and different vnet for this example (10.38 instead of 10.18)
 * we are not using AD auth mode

 From shell.azure.com: